10 Simple, Creative School Lunch Ideas For Picky Eaters

 Like adults, kids get tired of eating the same meals over and over.
-Yet, trying to come up with creative school lunch ideas five days a week for the entire school year can add up to a lot of unnecessary stress.
+And let’s be honest—there are only so many turkey sandwiches or PB&Js one can pack before the lunch routine starts to feel like a daily chore.
+Yet, trying to come up with creative, balanced, and appealing school lunch ideas five days a week, for the entire school year, can quickly turn into a source of unnecessary stress for already busy parents.

 Sandwich Kabobs/Fruit Kabobs